 \textbf{Baseline for the Reconstruction System}

 The Reconstructor relies on the natural language explanation of the original program that the Explainer provides.
-To ensure that the program cannot be reconstructed by simply sampling programs without the natural language explanation, we consider a baseline where we ask an LLM to generate a program for playing in a given map of MicroRTS.
+To ensure that the program cannot be reconstructed by sampling programs without the explanation, we consider a baseline where we ask an LLM to generate a program for playing on a given map of MicroRTS.
 We provide a natural language description of the BaseWorkers-16$\times$16A map and ask the model to generate a program written in the Microlanguage that can ``play well'' the game.
 We repeat this process $k$ times, exactly how it is implemented in the reconstruction system for \li, and we return the program with the best behavior score out of the $k$ evaluated.
 We refer to this baseline as the \textbf{$k$-Shot LLM}.
-We hypothesize that behavior scores for this baseline will be worse than the ones obtained for the reconstructed program, since the reconstruction is more accurate if conditioned on the natural language explanation the Explainer provides.